 JUMP (Join the discussion, Unveil innovation, Make connections, Promote tech-to-market) into STEM is an online building science competition for undergraduate and graduate students at U.S. colleges and universities.
 JUMP into STEM aims to attract bright students from a variety of majors to building science.
 The JUMP into STEM initiative seeks to inspire the next generation of building scientists, focusing on creative ideation and diversity in the building science field.
-The diversity objective is inclusive of an interdisciplinary mix of majors and representation by women and minorities.
+The diversity objective is inclusive of an interdisciplinary mix of majors and representation by students from backgrounds that are underrepresented in STEM.
 JUMP into STEM attracts students from majors such as computer science, data science, statistics, mathematics, physics, economics, sociology, meteorology, architecture, and various engineering disciplines in addition to the traditional building professional degrees of civil and mechanical engineering.

 The U.S. Department of Energy (DOE) national laboratories are uniquely positioned to make an impact on building science education.
 National laboratories, including Oak Ridge National Laboratory (ORNL) and the National Renewable Energy Laboratory (NREL), have strong teams consisting of expert researchers who are developing technologies and conducting research that will pave the way for the next generation of buildings.
 These buildings are highly efficient but can also interact with the grid.
 This knowledge base can be used to develop programs to attract bright students toward building science.